2019 American League Division Series: Game 3

 Gleyber Torres opened the scoring with a solo home run to left in the second, followed by a Brett Gardner single in the next frame which drove in Gio Urshela.
 Didi Gregorius continued to haunt the Twins with another RBI single, making the score 3–0 in the seventh.
 Eddie Rosario homered off Zach Britton to pull the Twins within two, but the Yankees added two insurance runs in the ninth on a Cameron Maybin homer and Gregorius scoring Torres on another hit.
 Luis Severino labored through four scoreless innings, getting out of a bases loaded no out jam in the second, before giving way to the bullpen.
 Aroldis Chapman, who entered in the eighth, got the save.
 Chapman was aided by Gregorius leaping to catch a Jorge Polanco line drive for the second out of the ninth before Nelson Cruz struck out looking to end the series and send the Yankees to their 17th ALCS.
 The loss gave Minnesota its 16th straight postseason defeat, 13 of those in games against the Yankees; and their 28th straight year without winning the title.
+The Twins became the first 100+ win team since the 1990 Oakland Athletics to be swept in the postseason.